Lake of the Woods, Minnesota USA & Canada

-Best hotels and vacation rentals at Lake of the Woods MB
+Find Places to Stay at Lake of the Woods

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

-Lake of the Woods MB statistics & helpful links
+Lake of the Woods Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed